'Huge milestone': Tendulkar on India's 1000th ODI match

-As India gears up to play its 1000th ODI, legendary cricketer Sachin Tendulkar on Friday termed the feat as the "huge milestone" for the entire nation and the Rohit Sharma-led side.
+As India gears up to play its 1000th ODI, legendary cricketer Sachin Tendulkar on Friday termed the feat as the "huge milestone" for the entire nation.

 India will become the first team to play the 1000th ODI when the side meets West Indies on Sunday in the first match of the series.